terminal-labs/vagrant-boxes/README.md

 At this time, this project requires the system package `unzip` be installed.
 This will be fixed in a later version.

 Install this by cloning the repo and running `pip install -e .` inside it.
+See `vagrant-boxes -h` for a list of commands.